 APTA Events and Operations

+APTA is suspending in-person meetings and APTA business travel by staff or members through July 1, 2020.
 This includes moving our House of Delegates to a virtual format and canceling the NEXT Conference & Exposition that was to occur in Phoenix.
 A smaller virtual NEXT is currently in development to occur over the original June 3-6 dates.